Entomopathogenic fungus: Oomycetes

-Although traditionally considered as a group of fungi, Oomycetes do not share a common ancestor with fungi.
+Although traditionally considered as a group of fungi, oomycetes do not share a common ancestor with fungi.
 However, they are still considered fungi-like organisms due their growth and nutritional habits.
-For example, Oomycetes are mostly filamentous similar to fungi and acquire nutrients through external digestion of complex substrates and absorption of digestion products through cell membranes.
+For example, oomycetes are mostly filamentous similar to fungi and acquire nutrients through external digestion of complex substrates and absorption of digestion products through cell membranes.
 And they also reproduce through spores.
 However, their production of biflagellate zoospores during asexual reproduction and their cell wall structure sets them apart from most fungi.

-Most animal pathogenic Oomycetes belong to either class Saprolegniomycetes or class Peronosporomycetes.
+Most animal pathogenic oomycetes belong to either class Saprolegniomycetes or class Peronosporomycetes.
 There are 12 species of entomopathogenic oomycetes.
 Of these most notable is Lagenidium giganteum which is found in natural aerated freshwater systems.
-L. giganteum is known to be facultative parasites of mosquito larvae and is proposed to be of use in mosquito biocontrol.
+Lagenidium giganteum is known to be a facultative parasite of mosquito larvae and is proposed to be of use in mosquito biocontrol.

 Evolution of entomopathogenicity in Fungi

 The widespread taxonomic distribution of entomopathogenic fungi—with representatives including unicellular fungal parasites (e.g. Microsporidia) to more derived groups such as Ascomycota and Basidiomycota—indicates multiple evolutionary origins of pathogenicity for insects.
-Even within fungal orders, pathogenicity for insects may have multiple evolutionarily-indepdent origins.
-For example, three families in the order Hypocreales (Clavicipitaceae, Cordycipitaceae and, Ophiocordycipitaceae) appear to have independently developed this nutritional habit.
+Even within fungal orders, pathogenicity for insects may have multiple evolutionarily-independent origins.
+For example, three families in the order Hypocreales (Clavicipitaceae, Cordycipitaceae and Ophiocordycipitaceae) appear to have independently developed this nutritional habit.

 Interkingdom host jumping may be one evolutionary mechanism for the origin of entomophagy.
 Cordycipitaceae fungi appear to have jumped from insect to plant to truffle, demonstrating the high flexibility of fungi for different hosts.
 Furthermore, acquisition and loss of entomophagy may have occurred multiple times during the evolutionary history of fungi.

 The earliest fossilized remains of entomopathogenic fungi were found in Burmese amber, and are from around 99 million years ago.

 Human use

 Biological control

 Entomopathogenic fungi are a potential eco-friendly alternative to chemical insecticides.
 In classical biological control, there are two demonstrated examples of potential use of entomopathogenic fungi against exotic insect species affecting agriculture.
-The oldest example is the use of Entomophthora maimaiga against the Spongy moth (Lymantria dispar) in the United States during early 1900s.
+The oldest example is the use of Entomophthora maimaiga against the spongy moth (Lymantria dispar) in the United States during early 1900s.
 The spongy moth was introduced into the United States accidentally in 1860s.
-Similarly, the E. maimaiga was also suspected to be an accidental introduction.
-Despite the accidental nature of introduction, several subsequent research has found that E. maimaiga is effectively keeping the spongy moth populations at control preventing outbreaks in North-east USA.
+Similarly, E. maimaiga was also suspected to be an accidental introduction.
+Despite the accidental nature of introduction, several subsequent research has found that E. maimaiga is effectively keeping spongy moth populations at control preventing outbreaks in North-east USA.
 The second example is the use of Zoophthora radicans against spotted alfalfa aphid (Therioaphis trifolii f. maculata) in Australia during 1979.
 The spotted alfalfa aphid is an exotic insect pathogen of legumes introduced to Australian pastures during 1970s.
-Z. radicans is an entomopathogenic fungi native to Israel and capable of infecting alfalfa aphids.
+Zoophthora radicans is an entomopathogenic fungi native to Israel and capable of infecting alfalfa aphids.
 Research suggests that introduction of Z. radicans was effective in controlling spotted alfalfa population in Australia.